ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Renamed 'pub_key_enc' to 'cred_fmt'.

 * Mandatory to include 'group_name' in the group creation request.

+* Suggesting a used 'group_name' results in a new name, not in an error.

 * Replaced CBOR simple value "null" with "nil".